ZimbiX/pathfinder-elm/README.md

 ### Todo

+- Drag player to reposition
+- Verify maze is possible to win before leaving drawing stage
+- When clicking 'New game', bring along the opponent via an event through the backend containing the new game id - the id being generated way in advance so the link is in sync
 - Generate UUID to identify the user, and store in local storage - only when missing
 - Resume as the right player upon a page reload
 - Allow two players to draw their maze simultaneously on each device